contao/docs/docs/dev/reference/dca/fields.md

 ### Evaluation

-The evaluation array configures a particular field in detail.
+The evaluation array (`eval`) configures a particular field in detail.
 You can e.g. create mandatory fields, add a date picker or define the rows and columns of a textarea.
 You can also modify the field appearance or enable data encryption.
 Each field can be validated against a regular expression.